leonhsu95/portfolio/README.md

 ## Description

-The is the portfolio page of Leon Hsu[leonhsu95] that demonstrates his skills as a web developer over the course of his coding bootcamp training.
+This is the portfolio of Leon Hsu[leonhsu95] that demonstrates his skills as a web developer over the course of his coding bootcamp training.
-Within the portfolio contains his information about himself, projects and contact details/form that you can contact him with.
+It contains his information about himself, projects and contact details/form that you potential employers or network connections can reach him with.

 ## Technologies